kiehozero/Focloir/planning/testing/TESTING.md

 that will have to be rectified in future releases.

 4. The admin-only User page was displaying to all users, then disappeared once a non-admin user logged-in.
 This was fixed quickly with a Jinja loop specifying this links to display only if the user was an admin.
+I have also added an additional check to all admin pages within the app routes.

-5. Admin deleting reviews - wanted this to redirect to the pub's own page rather than to an index, needed to pass in the pub's
+5. Admin deleting reviews - After my first mentor review meeting it became clear that quite a lot of my app routes were redirecting to generic pages rather than back to where a user would expect.
+For instead upon deleting a review of a particular pub, the admin would be sent back to the pub index.
+I put in a lot of time to clearing up these routes, mainly by calling a second or third collection from MongoDB in order to pass ObjectIds to a redirect request.
+The result of this is a far better user experience, and on a personal level this has allowed me to become much more comfortable using Flask and Jinja.

-ID, not resolved this yet, tried deleting the return redirect but got a Jinja error back, the fix I've put in for now is that the route redirects to the generic pub index page rather than that pub's particular page
+6. The initial draft of this project had a drop-down field for each user to select the drink they purchased during the visit.

-6. Mention removal of pints drop-down
+I couldn't find an easy way allowing users to add a new drink into the database, and sticking with just the few that I had added in meant potentially constraining user reviews.
+After discussions with my mentor I removed the feature for now.

 7. Icons on my various edit and submission forms were not centre-aligning on select items specifically.
 This was I had erroneously enclosing my entire form within the div.row element and tag combination, which contained Materialize's 'center' tag.
 I made various